Learning Disabilities, Dyslexia & Print Difficulties: Inclusive Technology Overview

 Often by simply changing from a serif to a sans-serif font can make an enormous difference.
 The serif fonts have the fancy or ‘squiggly bits’ at the top and bottom and many are very fancy fonts – often unreadable on screen!
 By improving the text’s readability a user can choose to adjust the size, colours, line-spacing and character-spacing.

-Line spacing gives more ‘real estate’ and this can be quickly achieved in MS Word by clicking inside a paragraph and using Ctrl-2 for 2double spacing, Ctrl-5 for 1.5 line spacing and Ctrl-1 for single spacing (i.e. normal spacing).
+Line spacing gives more ‘real estate’ and this can be quickly achieved in MS Word by clicking inside a paragraph and using Ctrl-2 for double spacing, Ctrl-5 for 1.5 line spacing and Ctrl-1 for single spacing (i.e. normal spacing).
 Using Ctrl-F with the Replace function, users can type a spacebar in the Find what: box and then type two spacebars (i.e. Press the spacebar on the keyboard twice) in the Replace with: box and all spaces are doubled throughout the entire document.
 Pressing three spaces ensures increased spacing between words.

 Highlighting text and choosing a different background colour can differentiate text from the standard black on white to more accommodating colour combinations to support students with Irlen Syndrome or those with Scotopic Sensitivity Syndrome (see later in this document).